-Rainfall runoff
+- □ Rainfall runoff

-Groundwater inflow
+- Groundwater inflow

-Process water demand
+- Process water demand

-System losses (evaporation and seepage).
+- □ System losses (evaporation and seepage).

-e 2019 Independent Environmental Audit recommended that the water balance be viewed with respect to very low rainfall scenarios and determine if there are opportunities store and conserve additional water on site.
+The 2019 Independent Environmental Audit recommended that the water balance be reviewed with respect to very low rainfall scenarios and determine if there are opportunities to store and conserve additional water on site.
 This review will be ongoing.
-The primary ter source will be the following water management and pollution control structures:
+The primary water source will be the following water management and pollution control structures:

-Process Water Dam Pit Sump (drop cut) Clean Water Dam 2
+- Process Water Dam

+- Pit Sump (drop cut)

+- Clean Water Dam 2

-Pit Dewatering Dam (to be constructed when required to dewater the pit) Sediment Dams 1, 2 and 3 (SD 1 and SD 3 capture dirty water runoff from the overburden emplacement areas and SD 2 will be constructed prior to development of southern extent of the western emplacement area).
+- D Pit Dewatering Dam (to be constructed when required to dewater the pit)

+- Sediment Dams 1, 2 and 3 (SD 1 and SD 3 capture dirty water runoff from the overburden emplacement areas and SD 2 will be constructed prior to development of southern extent of the western emplacement area).
-f / S